 The Disneyland sun is strong.
 It may not be as humid as Disney World, but you will definitely be feeling the heat and sun, especially in July, August and through the fall.
 Bring sunscreen, hats and even umbrellas or thin blankets for shade.
 People bring cooling towels, fans and spray bottles to keep cool.

-Our favorites rides and shows for cooling off at Disneyland Park include:
+Our favorite rides and shows for cooling off at Disneyland Park include:

 - Tiana's Bayou Adventure